WELCOME TO ST. JAMES!

 love of Jesus Christ in our worship, our outreach, and our commitment to discipleship.

-If you feel the need to help us in our outreach, discipleship or any of our ministries click on this link
+If you feel the need to help us in our outreach, discipleship or any of our ministries click on this

 Ministry Catalog